t3xedjiekent/task-amontos/README.md

 # How to Install
 - Install XAMPP

-- Clone the repository using github and for the directory:
+- Clone the repository using github
 	Go to C:/ProgramFiles/xampp/htdocs
 	Select this folder and click clone